 The state of California is ranked as the seventh most dangerous state in which to ride a bicycle.
-In fact, if you are going to be killed by a car while riding your bicycle, there is a good chance you over the age of twenty, male, and live in California.
+In fact, if someone is killed by a car while riding their bicycle, there is a good chance they are over the age of twenty, male, and live in California.
 According to the Governors Highway Safety Association bicyclist safety report, there were 338 cyclists killed in collisions with motor vehicles, an increase of 23 percent, between 2010 – 2012.

 As for the city of Los Angeles itself, it did not make the top ten for the most dangerous cities for bicyclists, however any busy city can be dangerous for bicyclists.
 If you have been injured while riding a bike, call Los Angeles bicycle accident attorney Joshua Glotzer to discuss your case.
 The consultation is free and we only get paid if you win.

 According to the most recent data, there are approximately 4,468 bicycle accidents annually in Los Angeles County.
 Between 2010 – 2015, the following L.A. streets led the way in bike accidents:

 - Vermont Ave: 230 accidents

 - Venice Boulevard: 202 accidents

 Additionally, 30% of the statewide bicycle fatalities occurred in Los Angeles.

 Overall, the number of U.S. bicyclists killed in traffic increased in 2011 and 2012, with a total of 722 American cyclists dying in motor vehicle crashes in 2012.
 While there are indicators that the increase in the death of bicyclists corresponds with an increase in the overall number of cyclists on the road, the data to support that is limited.